lcit/pypom/README.md

+# Probabilistic Occupancy Map (POM)

-# Python version of Probabilistic Occupancy Map (POM)
+Reimplementation of the Probabilistic Occupancy Map (POM) for multi-view multi-person detection in C with Python wrapper.

 F. Fleuret, J. Berclaz, R. Lengagne and P. Fua, Multi-Camera People Tracking with a Probabilistic Occupancy Map, IEEE Transactions on Pattern Analysis and Machine Intelligence, Vol. 30, Nr.
 2, pp. 267 - 282, February 2008.